ademeglio/virtual-pets-amok/readMe.md

   * As play increases, thirst and tired increases.
   * Robots don't get hungry, but they get bored and if they get bored they start to rust.

-[ ] petDeathI() if the pet dies, then it should be removed from the shelter.
+[ ] petDeathI() if the pet dies, then it should be removed from the cage.
+You would have to be able to list a cage as empty or remove it from the shelter.

 # Virtual Pets AMOK!
 Oh noes!
 Your virtual pet shelter has become a mess!